tylermercer/personal-website/src/content/posts/software/application-url-design-tips.md

 > 2. Private things, such as account settings,
 >    should never be namespaced behind the username,
 >    and should just appear after `/account` or `/settings`.
-> 3. It's best to keep the base resource URLs as lean as possible.
+> 3. It’s best to keep the base resource URLs as lean as possible.
 >    Filters, sorting requirements, advanced searching and pagination
 >    can all be implemented as query parameters.
 > 4. A query string should be treated as an optional addition to the page;
 >    the URL should work to produce a valid and useful page
->    even when it's removed.
+>    even when it’s removed.
 > 5. In a good, hackable URL,
 >    a human can adjust or remove parts of the path
 >    and get expected results from your site.